CQX96/CQX96-Linux/Documentation/process/submitting-drivers.rst

 		it will go in the bitbucket.

 PM support:
-		Since Linux is used on many portable and desktop systems, your driver is likely to be used on such a system and therefore it should support basic power management by implementing, if necessary, the .suspend and .resume methods used during the
+		Since CQX96 is used on many portable and desktop systems, your driver is likely to be used on such a system and therefore it should support basic power management by implementing, if necessary, the .suspend and .resume methods used during the